Micol Ostow: Early years

 Ostow was born in New York City to a Jewish-American father and a Puerto Rican mother.
 Her brother is the cartoonist, David Ostow.
 Even though she was raised in the Jewish faith (her mother, who was a Catholic, converted before she married her father), she always maintained a good relationship and remained close to her Puerto Rican Catholic family.
 In 1990, when her grandmother was dying in Puerto Rico, she joined her immediate family and other members of the family who traveled from Florida, New York, and other places to the island to be with her.
 The experience of seeing how easily the family banded together, despite the fact that some of them had never even met before, served as an inspirational factor when she wrote her first novel Emily Goldberg Learns to Salsa.

 Raised in South Orange, New Jersey, Ostow graduated from Solomon Schechter Day School of Essex and Union (now Golda Och Academy), a Jewish day school in West Orange.

-After Ostow graduated from college, she was hired by the New York City publisher Simon & Schuster, as an editor.
-Ostow, who has written as a ghostwriter for novelizations of popular television series such as Buffy the Vampire Slayer, Charmed, and Fearless, some published under house pseudonyms, began to author young-adult novels.
+After Ostow graduated from college, she was hired by the New York City publisher Simon & Schuster, as an editor and began to author young-adult novels.